abang115/TaskAru/Sprint4.md

  - Cypress e2e tests for reset-password
    -  Successfully tests whether a user is able to reset their password and sign in using that new password
    -  Catches when a attempts to submit the form, but have non-matching passwords
+ - Cypress e2e tests for calendar functionality
+   -  Successfully test users events are intially empty
+   -  Successfully adds events to the calendar and backend
+   -  Successfully tests storing and displaying events
+   -  Successfully creates user 2 and shares calender to them
+   -  Successfully fetches shared calendar with user 1's name
  - Cypress component tests for sign-in
    - Successfully tests whether it mounts the sign-in component
  - Cypress component tests for sign-up